stephaniejtio/MAF900_new/Readme File/README.md

 7. Collect FF 3 factor data and Create Pre-requisites Function Gamma Table 3
 8. Creating a function to create Panel B and Panel C for Table 3

+#Data use in this project
+Our data is getting from the lawful resources and it is fetched in our codes.
+When you run the r script (a3_code.R), you will automatically get the data.

 #Files in Github
 1. README.md -> Introducing this project's aim, objectives, and details.